tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 ### Communication

+#### Slack

 Slack is our main communication hub, where you and your class will talk with each other using text and video chat.
 You have access to all the instructions and other students, and a lot of chat rooms where different content is shared.

 Install the Slack desktop app.
 Using the desktop app allows you to make video calls to instructors and other students, which can be handy when you want a 1:1.

 - [Slack](https://slack.com/intl/en-nz/) messaging app.
 Ensure you install the desktop app as this will enable you the ability to make video calls to fellow students and instructors.
 - [Make calls in Slack](https://slack.com/intl/en-nz/help/articles/216771908-Make-calls-in-Slack)

+#### Loom

+We share a lot of videos in Loom.
+Create a Loom account so you can leave comments and feedback on videos that we share.

+- [Loom](https://www.loom.com) - create an account on Loom with your Developers Institute email address.
+Try and stay logged in when you are watching videos.

 ### Programming tools